Crowe Appraisals upholds the utmost professional ethics

 Appraising is a profession, and appraisers are professionals.
 The rigors of becoming a licensed appraiser have increased more than ever in the past.
-So it goes without question these days that real estate appraisal can certainly be dubbed a profession as opposed to a trade.
-As with any profession we are bound by ethical considerations.
+So it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
+In our field, as with any profession, we have a strict ethical code.

-An appraiser's primary responsibility is to his or her client.
-Typically, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you would like to obtain a copy of the appraisal document, you normally have to get it through your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, acquiring and keeping a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
+We have quite a few responsibilities as appraisers but first and foremost we answer to our clients.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you would like to obtain a copy of the appraisal document, you generally have to request it from your lender.
+Other obligations also include, numerical accuracy depending on the assignment parameters, reaching and keeping an adequate level of competency and education, and of course, the appraiser must behave in a professional manner.
 Here at Crowe Appraisals, we take these ethical responsibilities very to heart.

-Crowe Appraisals has worked hard for its reputation for providing competent and ethically superior appraisals.
+Crowe Appraisals has an established track record for providing competent and ethically superior appraisals.
 To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the job.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary duty is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

-When creating reports, we follow the highest ethical standards possible.
-Working on orders that contingency fees is not something we can consider That is, we can't agree to do an appraisal report and get paid only if the loan closes.
+We demand the highest professional integrity possible from ourselves.
+Working on assignments that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We can't do assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
+That is perhaps the appraisal professions most important rule, because it would invite appraisal fraud since raising the estimate of the home would inflate the their paycheck.
 We don't do that.
-Other unethical practices may be defined by state law or professional societies to which an appraiser belongs.
+Other improper practices may be established by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.